 9. Bank Free

 Find a bank that offers free student accounts to avoid paying for checks and high fees on services they offer to the rest of us.
-Check out the Resources Page for options on free checking accounts.
+Check out this for options on free checking accounts.

 10. Don’t Pay Interest